csc-training/node-level-optimization/instruction-level-parallelism/README.md

 ## Vectorization

-In order to make the illustration of performance topics easier, we focus here only on the behaviour of GCC.
+In order to make the illustration of performance topics easier, we focus here only on the behaviour of GCC with very basic compiler options.
 Other compilers might perform some optimization discussed here by default or at lower optimization levels, and we encourage you to investigate later on also Intel and Clang compilers.